longturn/freeciv21/docs/General/Manuals/client-manual.rst

     as defined by the current ruleset.

 Pillage
-    Tells a unit to remove (pillage) tile infrastructure improvements such as roads, railroad and bases.
+    Tells a unit to remove (pillage) tile infrastructure improvements such as roads, railroad, and bases.

 Do ...
     A dialog box will pop up here and give you all of the actions that the unit selected can perform.